fbpx

 Compass Health Center’s substance use services provide evidence-based treatment for teens, young adults, and adults who have a primary mental health diagnosis complicated by substance use.
 Our specialized interventions support individuals to learn skills to manage their mental health symptoms while maintaining sobriety.
 These services are available to patients in our Partial Hospitalization (PHP) and Intensive Outpatient (IOP) Programs.

-What is Substance Use Disorder?<span id= - Compass Health Center ">
+What is Substance Use Disorder? - Compass Health Center

 What is Substance Use Disorder?